1.0 Introduction

 The Keyfactor Command Portal then sends the signed certificate back to the Keyfactor Orchestrator.

-The Keyfactor Orchestrator adds that certificate to the machine trust store and binds it to the IIS Webserver.
+The Keyfactor Orchestrator installs the certificate in the machine’s trust store and binds it to the IIS Web Server.

 3.0 Prerequisites